-(re)draft: Dialogue and Revision Workshop awards provide travel funds for select CHASS faculty (three per year) to host an outside scholar for discussion of the CHASS faculty member’s substantial work in progress.
-The program aims to provide a forum for in-depth discussion and feedback that help move the draft toward publication.
-These focused conversations will be open to the public with drafts of the work under discussion circulated to interested participants before the workshop.
+This award offers travel funds for CHASS faculty to host an outside scholar for discussion of the CHASS faculty member’s substantial work in progress.
+The workshop series provides a forum for in-depth discussion and feedback that help move the draft toward publication.
+These focused conversations will be open to the public with drafts of the work under discussion circulated to registered participants before the workshop.

 Complete applications include:

-- Description of project: Limit your proposal to 500 words or less, not including bibliography or CVs.
-Please include in your description: a) The name of the interlocutor to be brought in and a statement of their expertise; b) The status of the piece of work to be discussed.
+2. Description of project: Limit your proposal to 500 words or less, not including bibliography or CVs.
+Please include in your description: a) The name of the outside scholar to be brought in and a statement of their expertise; b) The status of the work in progress to be discussed.
 Is it part of a larger project or book?
 Where are you in the project?
-Is this the start of a project; the final piece; the whole?; c) What are your goals or what would you like to achieve through the workshop?
+Is this the start of a project or the final draft?; c) What are your goals or what would you like to achieve through the workshop?
 Proposals will be evaluated with regard to the importance of the questions, issues, or problems posed, the clarity of the proposal, and the ability of the proposer to complete or make headway on the project.

-- Short (2 page) CV’s of both proposer and interlocutor.
+4. Short (2 page) CVs of both applicant and outside scholar.